cmeerbeek/fluent-plugin-splunkhec/README.md

 Every Splunk HEC requires a token to recieve data.
 You must configure this insite Splunk [Splunk HEC docs](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
 Put the token here.

+## config: index

+The index on the Splunk side to store the data in.
+Please be aware that the Splunk HTTP Event Collector you've created has the permissions to write to this index.
+If you don't specify this the plug-in will use "main".

+## config: event_host

+Specify the host-field for the event data in Splunk.
+If you don't specify this the plug-in will try to read the hostname running FluentD.

+## config: source

+Specify the source-field for the event data in Splunk.
+If you don't specify this the plug-in will use "fluentd".

+## config: sourcetype

+Specify the sourcetype-field for the event data in Splunk.
+If you don't specify this the plug-in will use the tag from the FluentD input plug-in.

 ## Contributing

 1. Fork it